midas-network/ebola-public/README.md

 ## Updates
+Is there interest in a forecasting challenge, or a formal model comparison, in the context of the on-going Ebola outbreak in DRC?
+While there has been a prior Ebola forecasting challenge mirrored after the 2014-2016 outbreak in West Africa, which some of you have participated in, it was conducted after the end of the outbreak rather than in real-time.
+Further, the on-going DRC outbreak is unique in that it involves a substantial vaccine response, while at the same time interventions are perturbed by violence and civil unrest.
+Questions of interest for a new challenge/model comparison in the context of DRC could include: predictions of regional incidences, informed by strength of interventions and proxies for violence (some indicators of civil unrest in DRC are available) comparison of probabilities of spatial diffusion/risk maps evaluation of the impact of interventions
+Would some of you already working on this outbreak have the bandwidth to run additional estimates/predictions for a multi-model comparison?
+If there is any interest in taking this further, or comments, please reach out to one of the [coordinators](https://github.com/midas-network/ebola-public).
+One would have to agree on common datasets, targets, and timeline.
+The implementation science modeling coordination group & NIH could offer some support for data compilation and coordination.
+If there was interest, one or more workshops could be organized once the challenge is underway to share results and identify data and modeling gaps for future outbreaks.

 ## Ebola-related datasets
 We have listed links to relevant Ebola-related datasets on this wiki page.
 Non-public data will be added to a [private Github repository](https://github.com/midas-network/ebola-private/blob/master/README.md).
 To get access to the private repository, please contact one of the coordinators or email questions@midasnetwork.us.